 Allocation of funding to third parties is to be made based on the Student Learning Plan.
 In order to meet the BC Ministry prescribed curriculum requirements, the teacher will identify the services and resources the school and family are able to provide as well as those services and resources which may require support by way of a third party.
 If it is determined that third party resources and services are required, an amount up to $600 may be allocated as specified in the student learning plan.

-For more information (bottom of page): Reimbursements to third party service providers
+For more information from the MOE perspective (bottom of page): Reimbursements to third party service providers

 Overview of the BC EDUC K to 9 Redesigned Curriculum.

 (Click on the description which will take you to the EDUC website)